Māori parent representation on the board of trustees

 Triennial elections have been held every three years from 1998.
 A by-election can occur at any stage in the election cycle if an elected parent representative leaves the board and creates vacancy.
 Although the major changes in board membership occur in triennial election years, there is still some fluctuation in intervening years due to by-elections and mid-term elections.

 How We Are Going

 In 2018, there were 2032 schools with sufficient numbers of Māori students that, for the students to be fairly represented, we would expect to have at least one Māori parent on the school board of trustees.
 This expectation is based both on the number of Māori students and the number of positions on the board.

 Figure 1.
 The proportion of schools with proportional Māori representation has changed little since 2013

 Demographics such as family size and socio-economic barriers may contribute to the under-representation of Māori parents in the boards.
 Based on the 2018 Population Census, for every 10 school aged Māori children (5-19 years old) there are 13 Māori adults aged 25 to 49.
 In comparison there are 20 adults for every 10 children of the total population.

-Figure 2: Number and proportion of schools with fair Māori representation on the board, by decile (2017)
+Figure 2.
+Decile 1 schools has the highest proportion of schools with fair Māori representation on the board, by decile (2018)

 In 2019, composite schools had the highest proportional Māori representation on the board (54%) followed by secondary schools (46%).
 Representation was lower in primary (38%) and special schools (28%).
 Proportional Māori representation was higher in single sex schools with an average of 45% from 86 schools, while in co-education was 40% from 1,950 schools.